Borrower defense to repayment: How to get your student loans forgiven

 - June 2021: The Department of Education announced that it would award full discharge of loans for 18,000 approved ITT Technical Institute student borrowers.
 The department approved claims having to do with employment prospects and the ability to transfer ITT Technical Institute credits to another school, which were new categories added by the department.
 The amount of debt forgiven totaled $500 million.

-- July 2021: The department approved another 1,800-plus students for debt relief under the borrower defense to repayment guidelines.
+- July 2021: The department approved another 1,800-plus student for debt relief under the borrower defense to repayment guidelines.
 The newly approved students attended Court Reporting Institute (program completion claims), Marinello Schools of Beauty (educational services claims) or Westwood College (claims about employment prospects and ability to transfer credits).
 Debt forgiveness totaled $55.6 million.

 - Submitted a borrower defense application and are still waiting to hear from the department.